 After the explanation, you can have the students describe what proficiency means in their own words or set their own words.
 I will keep these up for awhile as a reference.
 Hopefully students will have a clear understanding (and maybe some relief!) of the class expectations.
 Below is how I explain what novices will be able to do:

-You can download these proficiency cards now… they really help students understand your expectations and what each step of language growth looks like along the way.
+They really help students understand your expectations and what each step of language growth looks like along the way.
 (Perfect for Back to School open houses or parent night, too!)
 We also have a week of lessons to set the “proficiency tone” on www.AdiosTextbook.com that includes an updated version of this activity with a deeper explanation.

 How will you explain the proficiency levels to your students?